opendr-eu/opendr/docs/reference/mobile-manipulation.md

         rviz -d rviz_config.config

+For HSR / Tiago:
+- Roslaunch commands can be found in `mobile_manipulation/mobileRL/handle_launchfiles.py`
-5b.
-For HSR / Tiago: adjust the reference frame in rviz from `odom` to `odom combined`
+- adjust the reference frame in rviz from `odom` to `odom combined`

 #### Examples
 * **Training in the analytical environment and evaluation in Gazebo on the Pick & Place task**.